This article appeared in the September 23, 2019 edition of the DJC Oregon.

 Exempt use wells offer water users a bypass around the burdensome—and often prohibitive—permitting process that otherwise applies to all new water uses in Oregon.
 However, our water supply is finite, and every new exempt use well drives overall demand ever higher.
 Continued enjoyment of the flexibility offered by exempt use wells will likely depend on reductions in nonexempt water uses (such as improvements in irrigation efficiency and reductions in municipal demand), or, possibly, on changes to the exempt use statute itself.
 Various interest groups have floated ideas for statutory changes, including, for example, placing volume limits on the stockwatering exemption, or restricting locations where the domestic exemption can be used.
 As Oregon’s water supply portfolio continues to be stretched and scrutinized, some changes to the Water Code are likely—some of which could affect the options you have to satisfy your own water supply needs.
 Prudent would-be water users will consult legal counsel prior to drilling an exempt use well to ensure their plans can become a reality.

 The information contained in this article is for general interest and should not be regarded as legal advice.
-If you have questions, or to obtain more information on this topic, please contact an attorney in our Environmental and Natural Resources Practice Group.
+For more information on this topic, please contact email@example.com or call (888) 598-7070.